wuxc/pywin32doc/md/win32pdh.md

   - [CollectQueryData](win32pdh.md#win32pdhcollectquerydata)

-    Collects the current raw data value for all counters in the specified query and updates the status code of each counter.&nbsp;
+    Collects the current raw data value for all counters in the specified query and updates the status code of each counter\.&nbsp;

   - [ValidatePath](win32pdh.md#win32pdhvalidatepath)

-    Validates that the specified counter is present on the machine specified in the counter path.&nbsp;
+    Validates that the specified counter is present on the machine specified in the counter path\.&nbsp;

   - [ExpandCounterPath](win32pdh.md#win32pdhexpandcounterpath)

-    Examines the specified machine (or local machine if none is specified) for counters and instances of counters that match the wild card strings in the counter path.&nbsp;
+    Examines the specified machine \(or local machine if none is specified\) for counters and instances of counters that match the wild card strings in the counter path\.&nbsp;

   - [ParseCounterPath](win32pdh.md#win32pdhparsecounterpath)

-    Parses the elements of the counter path.&nbsp;
+    Parses the elements of the counter path\.&nbsp;

   - [ParseInstanceName](win32pdh.md#win32pdhparseinstancename)